mikirinkode/sports_venue_booking_app/README.md

 ### Note
 - The app is using a Dummy Data (Fake Data)
-- All images of sports fields in the application are not mine, but I include name of the image as the owner of the sports field
+- All images of sports fields in the application are not mine, but I include name of the image owner as the owner of the sports field

 ### Preview
 <img src="https://raw.githubusercontent.com/mikirinkode/sports_field_booking_app/master/assets/spod_showcase_1.png" alt="Preview 1">